KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 - [x] Enhance homeworks category
 - [x] Enhance the schedule to display if homeworks were made or not
 - [x] Make a new UI for EcoleDirecte working with multiple peoples in the same account.
-- [ ] Calculate the average based on the shown grades
+- [x] Calculate the average based on the shown grades
+- [ ] Clean the code and beautify it

 See the [open issues](https://github.com/KaarisMoiLeCrane/EcoleDirecte-Plus/issues) for a full list of proposed features (and known issues).